aws-samples/amazon-ivs-chime-messaging-ugc-demo/README.md

 ### Configure Provisioned Backends to Frontend

+- clone repo to your local
+- go to root dir of repo

 > **_NOTE:_**  If you are using Cloud9 for demo, you have to increase volume size of Cloud9 Instance.
 Run script `resize_volume.sh`before `npm install`.
 - If you are using Cloud9
   - Go to Root Dir